|

 "considering what they are: Financial alchemists."
 "Their

 symbol?"
 Kor pointed at the upside down whirlwind.
-"Oh," Dal
+"Oh yes," Dal

 everyone sees them as a money drain."
-Kor's face reflected
+"Nobody objected?"
+Kor

-don't care what they're called, as long as they get every goddamn thing
+call them, as long as they get every damn thing

 you own."